MiCAM05-N256 is a high-speed optical mapping system that captures

 Acquisition/Analysis Software (BV Workbench)

-functions, etc…are also included.
-BV Workbench has an intuitive user interface that is easily
+etc…are also included.
+BV Workbench has an intuitive user interface that

 Cardiac Optical Mapping Data Anaysis using BV Workbench Version 4.5.1